French Pastry Cream Recipe

 How do I fix lumpy Pastry Cream?

-If your pastry cream is lumpy (not grainy), it could be because you cooked it on too high a heat or because you didn’t mix the flour well enough.
+If your pastry cream is lumpy (not grainy), it could be because you cooked it on too high a heat or because you didn’t mix the corn starch well enough.
 To fix this, run the cooked custard through a sieve before chilling to get rid of lumps.

 What to do if your Pastry Cream is too thin?